awsdocs/amazon-cloudfront-developer-guide/doc_source/HowToDeleteDistribution.md

 + To delete an RTMP distribution, use the `DELETE Streaming Distribution` API action\.
 For more information, go to [DELETE Streaming Distribution](http://docs.aws.amazon.com/cloudfront/latest/APIReference/DeleteStreamingDistribution.html) in the *Amazon CloudFront API Reference*\.

 **Note**
-CloudFront lets you create a total of up to 200 web distributions and 100 RTMP distributions for an AWS account\.
+CloudFront lets you create a total of up to 200 web distributions and 100 RTMP distributions for an AWS account\.<a name="HowToDeleteDistributionProcedure"></a>

 **To Delete a CloudFront Distribution Using the CloudFront Console**